“To create our future we do have to understand our past to work on it in the present”

 - transportation during the journey, entrance to all holy and ancient sites and museums including the Egyptian Museum

-- 11 buffet breakfasts, 10 dinners enjoyed together buffet style or at lovely restaurants
+- 11 buffet breakfasts, 5 dinners, 5 lunches enjoyed together buffet style or at lovely restaurants

-- RT Transportation from Cairo Airport to our hotel
+- RT Transportation from Cairo Airport to our hotel, and back again.

 - Cost for Egypt Visa is provided and will be handled by our tour operator upon your arrival at Cairo airport.
 It is good for 30 days.
 Please advise us if you are holding a foreign passport and will be joining our group in Cairo.

-- Online classes on Yuga Cycles & Ancient Egypt with Byasa Steinmetz, Dr. Jenny Kellogg and Nayaswami Nischala before trip departs
+- Online classes on Yuga Cycles & Ancient Egypt with Byasa Steinmetz, and other college instructors before trip departs

 - Guides for Cairo, Giza Plateau tour, Abydos & Dendera, Luxor & Karnak Temple, Nile temples, Valley of the Queens & Kings